proteanhq/protean/docs/guides/domain-definition/events.md

 In [3]: renamed.name = "John Doe Sr."
 ...
-IncorrectUsageError: {
-    '_message': [
-        'Event/Command Objects are immutable and cannot be modified once created' ]
+IncorrectUsageError: 'Event/Command Objects are immutable and cannot be modified once created'
-}
 ```